Read about what to expect at your initial allergy consultation, including allergy testing procedures, fees and clinic locations.Read more

 Clinic Notice Board

-Our Cape Town allergy clinic will move from Library Square in Claremont to 35 Finsbury Avenue in Newlands 7700 at the end of January 2015.
+Our Cape Town allergy clinic has moved from Library Square in Claremont to 35 Finsbury Avenue in Newlands 7700.
 The Johannesburg allergy clinic will remain at 200 Rivonia Road in Morningside.
-The consultation fee will increase to R1250 in 2015 due to weakening rand and increased cost of testing reagents imported from Europe.
+The consultation fee (which includes allergy tests) has increased to R1250 for 2015 due to weakening rand and increased cost of allergy testing reagents imported from Stallergenes in Europe.

 Peanut, milk and wheat intake in pregnancy associated with less allergy and asthma in childhood